 We recommend to install PyBaMM within a virtual environment, in order not to alter any distribution python files.
+First, make sure you are using python 3.6 or 3.7.
 To create a virtual environment env within your current directory type:

 '''

-python3 -m venv env
+virtualenv env

 '''